saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ It processes and configures the OCI profile settings for the inference session.

- ☐ It initializes a pretrained OCI Generative AI model for use in the session.
+ ☐ It initializes a pretrained OCI Generative AI model for use in the session.<br><br>

 **27\.
 Which phase of the RAG pipeline includes loading, splitting, and embedding of documents?**